MayHyeyeonKim/MayICorrect/README.md

 - **OpenAI GPT-based AI Correction**: Powered by cutting-edge AI technology for natural and accurate English corrections
 - **High-Quality Text-to-Speech**: OpenAI TTS-1 model with Nova voice for natural English pronunciation
+- **Advanced Sentence Comparison**: Visual diff highlighting to show differences between your translation and corrections
 - **Real-time Grammar Analysis**: Grammar error detection and improvement suggestions
 - **Voice Learning Support**: Listen to corrected sentences and vocabulary examples
 - **Vocabulary Learning**: New words and expressions with usage examples